borkdude/blog/posts/migrating-octopress-to-babashka.md

 The maps are top level values so I can easily append new ones programmatically.
 The `:legacy true` flag is for blog posts that existed before the rewrite so I can create redirect pages for them.
-I plan to no longer include the date in the direct blog post URLs, but I don't want to break thr web for older blog posts.
+I plan to no longer include the date in the direct blog post URLs, but I don't want to break the web for older blog posts.

 Then I started writing the `render.clj` script which iterates over every entry in `posts.edn` and renders markdown files to HTML.